aimeos/upscheme/README.md

 * [`DB::type()`](#dbtype) returns `mariadb` instead of `mysql` for MariaDDB database
 * [`DB::type()`](#dbtype) returns `sqlserver` instead of `mssql` for Microsoft SQLServer database
 * [`DB::for()`](#dbfor), [`DB::view()`](#dbview) and [`Column::opt`](#columnopt) require `['mariadb', 'mysql']` to get the same results
+* [`DB::lastId()`](#dblastid) doesn't require/support passing a sequence name because Doctrine DBAL removed it but doesn't support Oracle IDENTITY columns at the moment